 In addition to knowing what’s covered in your commercial solar panel warranty, it’s also important to know what isn’t.
 Some warranties, for instance, exclude constant shade, exposure to salt or seaside environments.
 They may also exclude microcracks in cells (a symptom of power loss) or damage incurred during transport.
 Some manufacturers may even exclude warranty coverage—or impose fees if no defect is found—if you lack the original paper receipt or annual cleaning records.

 As we’ve seen, most solar manufacturers have product and power warranties of varying lengths of time.
 But without the proper service coverage, relying on these warranties alone can result in substantial unexpected costs for your business.

-Here’s why.
-Say one of your solar panels malfunctions.
+Here’s why: Say one of your solar panels malfunctions.
 It has to be removed and a new panel is ordered, shipped and then installed.
 Who’s going to pay for those services?
 You?
 The manufacturer?
-You might think they’re covered, but oftentimes they’re not.
+You might think your panels are covered, but oftentimes they’re not.
 It pays to make sure.

 These are questions you should be prepared to ask and account for in your financial projections and solar panel warranty comparisons.
 It’s also important to consider how long panel repair or replacement services typically take, so you can factor that downtime into your energy costs.

 What are the key components of a commercial solar panel warranty—and how do warranties among manufacturers compare?
 The devil, as they say, is in the details.
-But now you know enough to contrast and compare your options.
-Understanding the structure of the warranty, how its product and power components compare, and what you’re likely to pay in repair/replacement costs and the services that go with it are all critical to making the right long-term solar panel investment decisions for your organization.
+But now you know enough to compare and contrast your options.
+Understanding the structure of the warranty, how its product and power components compare and what you’re likely to pay in repair/replacement costs (and the services that go with it) are all critical to making the right long-term solar panel investment decisions for your organization.